Meister-Kleister/qmk_firmware/docs/feature_key_overrides.md

 ## Advanced Examples
 ### Modifiers as Layer Keys

 Do you really need a dedicated key to toggle your fn layer?
 With key overrides, perhaps not.
-This example shows how you can configure to use `rGUI` + `rAlt` (right GUI and right alt) to access a momentary layer like an fn layer.
+This example shows how you can configure to use `rGUI` + `rALT` (right GUI and right alt) to access a momentary layer like an fn layer.
 With this you completely eliminate the need to use a dedicated layer key.
-Of course the choice of modifier keys can be changed as needed, `rGUI` + `rAlt` is just an example here.
+Of course the choice of modifier keys can be changed as needed, `rGUI` + `rALT` is just an example here.

 ```c
 // This is called when the override activates and deactivates.
 Enable the fn layer on activation and disable on deactivation